zazikant/ax-translator/README.md

 Man going to restaurant

 Man: starving.
 Enters restaurant.
 Waiter: menu.
 Man: eyes menu, brain: “food?”
 Orders steak, medium‑rare.
 Waiter: “how you want it?”
 Man: “like my ex—well done.”
 Plate arrives.
 Man: “is this a joke?”
 Fork: “no, it’s me.”
 Soup: “I’m too hot for this.”
 Bill arrives.
 Man: “pay with jokes?”
 Cashier: “only laughs accepted.”
 Man leaves, satisfied, stomach full, ego slightly bruised.

-## Compress to keywords:

-The economy is struggling due to inflation

-economy, inflation, struggling

 ## Extract only action items: